-- 9.33 The following groups will be awarded additional preference within their allocated banding by receiving an additional 3 months waiting time to their band start date. - those serving in the regular forces and suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service, - those who formerly served in the regular forces, - those have recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner who has served in the regular forces and whose death was attributable (wholly or partly) to that service, - those serving, or who have served in the reserve forces and are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to their service.
+- 7.43 The following groups will be awarded additional preference within their allocated banding by receiving an additional 3 months waiting time to their band start date. - those serving in the regular forces and suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service, - those who formerly served in the regular forces, - those have recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner who has served in the regular forces and whose death was attributable (wholly or partly) to that service, - those serving, or who have served in the reserve forces and are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to their service.

-10. Advertising Properties
+8. Advertising Properties

-- 10.1 The Council will advertise between 90-100% of all empty Council properties through North West Leicestershire's Choice Based Lettings scheme and through the operation of an agreed Service Level Agreement, will encourage partner landlords to advertise the same percentage of their empty homes.
-An advert will be generated for each property.
-The advert will contain basic information about the property and the eligibility criteria that home seekers must meet.

-- 10.2 Property adverts may be restricted to receiving bids from or giving preference to certain types of home seeker, for instance, where a local lettings policy has been agreed, or the homes advertised form part of a new development that is subject to letting criteria set out in a section 106 agreement.
-For example, property adverts may be restricted to home seekers by:

-- Home seeker type (New/Transfer)

-- Support needs (i.e. Sheltered, Extra Care and Supported)
+- 8.1 The Council will advertise between 90-100% of all empty Council properties through North West Leicestershire's Choice Based Lettings scheme and through the operation of an agreed Service Level Agreement, will encourage partner landlords to advertise the same percentage of their empty homes.
+The advert will contain basic information about the property and the eligibility criteria that home seekers must meet. - 8.2 Property adverts may be restricted to receiving bids from or giving preference to certain types of home seeker, for instance, where a local lettings policy has been agreed, or the homes advertised form part of a new development that is subject to letting criteria set out in a section 106 agreement.
+For example, property adverts may be restricted to home seekers by: - Support needs (i.e. Sheltered, Extra Care and Supported) - Banding - Home Seeker Age - Mobility - Household type and size - Local Connection - Economic Status - 8.3 (this list is not exhaustive and policies will be adapted to meet the circumstances of the estate/development) - 8.4 Partner landlords may introduce their own additional criteria for properties.
+Where this is the case these will be clearly shown on the advert. - 8.5 Home seekers will be able to view the weekly property adverts online will be able to request support from the Housing Choices Team in order to review and bid on properties. - 8.6 The property listings may include details of other affordable housing options in the District.
+This may include private rented properties, low cost home ownership and Homebuy options.

-- Banding

-- Home Seeker Age

-- Mobility

-- Household type and size

-- Local Connection

-- Economic Status

-(this list is not exhaustive and policies will be adapted to meet the circumstances of the estate/development)